Emergency Radio Long Island

 APRS Text Net Info | |

 Our rolling 7 day log can be found HERE.
+Our Registered User List is Here.
 If you send a text message via APRS to ERLI (example), the following commands apply: Note: I've eliminated the need to add ERLI to all commands EXCEPT "CQ"

 Abusive behavior will cause your callsign to be blacklisted |